-Tim Walko enters his seventh full season as head coach of the Mount Holyoke Collge golf team.
+Tim Walko enters his eighth full season as head coach of the Mount Holyoke Collge golf team in 2018-19.
 During his tenure, he has helped propel the Lyons back into regional and national prominence.

 Walko guided the Lyons to one of best seasons in program history during the 2013-14 campaign, as his squad ranked fifth regionally and 30th nationally in Division III, earning him the honor of Coach of the Year in the Liberty League.

 Powered by a number of incredible efforts, Mount Holyoke recorded six top-five finishes in 2013-14, including the program's first-ever conference title.
 The 2014 Liberty League Championship, held at the challenging Crumpin-Fox Club, saw the Lyons sitting second overall, just eight strokes behind the leader, NYU, after day one.
 Each of the five were spectacular on day one, all placing in the top-17.

 Facing that eight stroke deficit to start day two, the Lyons shot an incredible 331 on day two to claim victory by an astounding 21-stroke margin.